 5. Click OK.

-Android apps are written in Java, and use XML for UI Design.
-I will hope that you have some basic knowledge of Java and XML.
+Android native apps are basically written in Java and Kotlin and XML use for UI design.
+I’ll hope that you have some basic knowledge of Java and XML.

 - Launch Android Studio.